ViderumGlobal/ckanext-ed/README.md

 > Take a look inside `package.json` to understand what's going on under the hood.
 Or if you don't have Node.js installed.

-To start a development server we have to build docker images:
+To start a development server, we have to build docker images:

 ```bash
 $ npm run docker:build